 What’d He Wear?

 As a tireless reporter working full shifts in the newsroom and taking late night meetings in parking garages over the course of a hot D.C. summer, Bob Woodward would have benefited from clothing bridging the gap of professionalism and comfort.
-Redford’s Woodward has a habit of mixing the elements of his outfits, mostly earth-toned jackets and trousers with blue patterned shirts and dark ties, all worn with the same brown belt, brown bluchers, and black socks for a realistic degree of interconnectedness.
+Redford’s Woodward has a habit of mixing the elements of his outfits, mostly earth-toned jackets and trousers with blue patterned shirts and dark ties, all worn with the same brown belt, brown derby shoes, and black socks.

 One of Woodward’s jackets is a beige sportcoat in a lightweight cotton that wrinkles easily, visually establishing Woodward’s hardworking reputation.The notch lapels are appropriately wide for the ’70s without stretching too far into disco width, and the edges are swelled.
 The single-breasted front closes with two buttons, which Redford typically wears open, and there are three buttons on the end of each sleeve.